Introduction:

 Conclusion:

 It is important to note that both NVRs and DVRs can work without connecting to the internet.
-If you want the NVR or DVR system to record videos to a hard drive so you can look back when needed, the NVR or DVR CCTV system doesn’t need to connect to the Internet.
+If you want the NVR or DVR system to record videos for later review, it can save them directly to a hard drive.
+The system does not need an Internet connection to do this.

 The internet is only required if you want to receive notifications remotely of maybe gain live access to the CCTV surveillance.